Considering an ecommerce startup? As a startup lawyer, I provide advice to founders designed to get you up and running

 Just Say Yes

 Founders almost universally report frustration with their startup lawyer for a single reason – the attorney just says “no” to any new strategy.
 This criticism is completely valid.
 Lawyers tend to be risk-averse while launching a startup requires an attitude that is anything but.
 As your startup lawyer, we believe the answer to most questions should not be “no” unless such an answer is absolutely necessary. [“No, you cannot hire ninjas to take out the CEO of the major competitor.”]
-Instead, we strive to identify creative strategies for overcoming legal hurdles while providing a risk-benefit analysis founders can use as part of the decision-making process.
+Instead, we strive to identify creative strategies for overcoming legal hurdles while providing risk-benefit analysis founders can use as part of the decision-making process.
 In short, we work hard to “just say yes” whenever possible.

 Representing Internet and ecommerce startups is undoubtedly the highlight of our practice.
 Contact us today to learn more about getting your legal ducks in order so you can focus on turning that brilliant idea into a successful business.

 Richard A. Chapo, Esq.